pottekkat/personal-website/content/posts/twentysomethings.md

 ## Can't Catch 'Em All

-{{< blockquote author="" link="https://en.wikipedia.org/wiki/Ship_of_Theseus" title="Ship of Theseus" >}}
-After several hundreds of years of maintenance, if each individual piece of the Ship of Theseus were replaced, one after the other, was it still the same ship?
-{{< /blockquote >}}

 The things we do in life often become ends in themselves, making it difficult to feel truly content with what we have achieved.
 This isn't a testament to the inevitability of greed but the predictability of our animal brains—we are programmed for continuous pursuit.

 This is precisely why I don't think FIRE (Financial Independence, Retire Early) is right for me.
 I can't retire.
 I have seen people retire happily, do well for a year or two, and then slump when they realize they have nothing to pursue.
 The happiest retirees often have other meaningful pursuits outside their work.